CSCI-5619-Fall-2020/Lecture-6/README.md

 ## Topics

-1. WebXR in Babylon
+1. A new object-oriented program structure
+2. Using the AssetsManager
+3. Initializing a WebXR experience
-2. WebXR emulator
+4. Development using the WebXR emulator
-3. Running on the Quest
+5. Running the dev environment on the Quest
    - Modifying the webpack configuration
-   - Firewall issues
-4. Teleportation and ground
+6. Teleportation and ground meshes
-5. Controller input
+7. Handling selection events

 ## Participation Exercise

-To be added.
+There is no participation exercise today because of the quiz.
+Confirm you watched the lecture video on Canvas to get the points for today's lecture.

 ## License